Sinitta: 1992–1997: "Shame Shame Shame" and "Naughty Naughty"

 In July 1992, "Shame Shame Shame" debuted at number 31 in the UK, and later peaked at number 28.

 The following April, Sinitta released the 4 track EP The Supreme, containing covers of 4 songs originally by The Supremes which charted at number 49 in the UK.
-In 1995, Sinitta released a covers album called Naughty Naughty, which was also the only album of hers to be released in Asia.
+In 1995, Sinitta released a cover album called Naughty Naughty, which was also her only album to be released in Asia.

 She appeared on the cast recording album for What a Feeling, a live recording taken from the Apollo Playhouse Theatre, Edinburgh, in May 1997, and replaced Irene Cara to tour with Sonia (a fellow former SAW artist) and Luke Goss (formerly of Bros) in the rock and pop musicals concert, What a Feeling the same year.

 In 1997, Sinitta recorded vocals for a cover of the Limmie & Family Cookin' hit "You Can Do Magic" with Mike Stock and Matt Aitken, believing it to be her comeback single.
 However, the track was in fact an elaborate stunt by TV show The Cook Report, which aimed to expose alleged chart rigging by attempting to hype the track into the charts.
 The record was fronted by reporter Debbie Currie, who pretended to sing to Sinitta's vocal.
 Sinitta only discovered this when the show was aired, leaving her feeling used and betrayed.